tl-its-umich-edu/my-learning-analytics/README.md

     A few variables are available to be defined in the .env file to enable this but minimally you have to set PTVSD_DEBUG=True.
 Currently docker-compose.yml opens 2 ports that can be used current, 3000 and 3001.
 If you need more you can open them.

     If you want to conenct to the cron job you'll have to use a different port as Django uses 3000 by default and also wait for attach.

+## License check

+MyLA is licenced under Apache v2.0.
+There is a file myla_licence_compat.ini that can be used with [Python Licence Check](https://github.com/dhatim/python-license-check) to check any new dependencies and their licences.